 - Minimize/Deter Crimes

-- The primary strategic objective of the Public Safety division is the protection of life and physical safety.
+- The primary strategic objective of the Security and Fare Engagement division is the protection of life and physical safety.
 Any type of violent act against an employee, contractor or passenger is unacceptable, and resources (both organic and contracted) should be consistently allocated to keep the number of violent crimes to the lowest level possible.

-- Promote that the System is Safe
+- Promote the System is Safe

 - This objective de-emphasizes the current static security model and requires a continual balance of real and perceived security issues vs. available security resources (technology, budget, and staffing).

 - Respond and Manage Critical Incidents

-- The Public Safety division cannot predict or plan for security incidents; however, it must be able to respond quickly and effectively.
+- The Security and Fare Engagement division cannot predict or plan for security incidents; however, it must be able to respond quickly and effectively.
 This includes the critical objective of providing accurate and complete information to agency executive management and effective coordination with relevant public safety agencies.

 - Enable Safe and Secure Transit Operations